My Imperfect Good Dad & My Perfect Good Father

 HALLELUJAH!
 WHAT A SAVIOR!

 Fellow sojourner, I don't know who you are presently praying for.
-And I have no way of knowing how long you've been interceding, or who you have enlisted throughout the years to help you petition God on behalf of the soul-burden that weighs so heavy on your heart.
+And I have no way of knowing how long you've been interceding, or who you have enlisted throughout the years to help you petition God on behalf of the soul burden that weighs so heavy on your heart.

-And maybe, just maybe, right now as you're reading these words, you're feeling discouraged, feeling like throwing in the towel, feeling like giving up because your intercessor's journey has been so long.
-As I presently type these words, I have no way of knowing if this is your earthly reality, your present-day mindset.
+And maybe, just maybe, right now as you're reading these words, you are discouraged, even feel like slacking off or giving up because your intercessor's journey has been so long.
+As I type these words, I know this might be your earthly reality, your present-day mindset as you read them.

-But these realities I do know, because God's Word says they're so:
+But these realities I do know because God's Word says they're so:

-Though the fight is long and the weariness is real.
+Though the fight is long and the weariness is real. . .

-Still, we must just keep praying.
+Still, we MUST keep praying.

-Must keep petitioning.
-Must keep interceding.
+MUST keep petitioning.
+MUST keep interceding.

-Must keep trusting.
-Must keep worshiping.
-Must keep praising.
+MUST keep trusting.
+MUST keep worshiping.
+MUST keep praising.

 Because the Great Magistrate is hearing.